Inklingo

 nounA2general

-Use 'ganador' to specifically mean the person who won a race, game, or any contest.
+Use 'ganador' to refer to the person who wins a specific race, contest, or competition, focusing on the act of winning.

 A smiling athlete standing on the top step of a victory podium holding a large gold trophy above their head.